boztosunmelis-digi/exxonmobil-valuation/README.md

 ### Interpretation

 The LBO cross-check supports the DCF conclusion: ExxonMobil’s valuation is **already efficient** under reasonable leverage assumptions.
 Any upside must therefore come from **operational outperformance or structural improvements**, not balance-sheet optimisation.

 ---

+### Security Posture

+This project uses standard dependency monitoring appropriate for a research and modeling codebase and does not expose runtime services, secrets, or production infrastructure.
+All security advisories are reviewed for execution relevance prior to action.

+- Dependencies are managed via requirements.txt and monitored using GitHub Dependabot

+- No credentials, secrets, or production keys are stored in the repository

+- All outputs are generated locally (CSV, Excel, PNG) with no external execution hooks

+- Identified dependency advisories are reviewed for actual execution relevance before remediation or dismissal

+The project is intended for **educational, analytical, and portfolio demonstration purposes** and does not expose runtime services or production infrastructure.

+---